RokuroMakube/FatturExcel/README.md

 Edit: Aggiunta anche una cartella con i file Excel convertiti in PDF per una maggiore comodità.
 FUNZIONA SOLO SU WINDOWS.

-Edit2: Aggiunta anche una cartella con il PDF allegati alla fattura
+Edit2: Aggiunta anche una cartella con eventuali PDF allegati alla fattura.

 # FtE
 The focus of this project is to create OPTIMIZED AND CUSTOMIZED XLSX files easly readable and PRINTABLE (in A4 paper size) from XML and P7M "Fatture Elettroniche" files downloaded straight from Agenzia delle Entrate's site or from your PEC.